xyproto/orbiton/README.md

   -k, --create-dir               When opening a new file, create directories as needed.
   -s, --digraphs                 List all possible digraphs.
   -t, --list                     List the given file using the red/black theme and quit.
-  -i, --input-file FILENAME      Piped to stdin when running programs with ctrl-space.
+  -i, --input-file FILENAME      Piped to stdin when running programs with ctrl-b.
                                  The default filename is input.txt.
 Handy for Advent of Code.
   -a, --nano                     Emulate Pico/Nano.
   -q, --quick-help               Always display the quick help pane at start.